Asynchronous Video Interviews change Flexible Shift Hiring

 • Asynchronous video interviews speed hiring and fit shift patterns by letting candidates record at any time.

-• They widen candidate pools, raise completion rates and cut recruiter scheduling time.
+• They expand candidate pools, increase completion rates, and reduce recruiter scheduling time.

-• Offer alternatives for accessibility and be transparent about data handling to maintain trust.
+• Offer accessibility alternatives and be transparent about data handling to maintain trust.

 Introduction